 |S&P 500 ETFs|

 Most investors give almost no thought to the construction of the underlying index, but the weighting methodology utilized can have a major impact on returns.
-While most of the most popular ETFs are linked to market capitalization-weighted indexes, other weighting methodologies have become more popular in recent years, due in part to impressive performances relative to cap-weighted funds.
-The performance of SPY, RSP, and RWL, three ETFs that each invest in the holdings of the S&P 500 but apply different weightings to determine the individual allocations, highlights the importance of weighting methodologies (see a more in-depth look at performances of different weightings methodologies here).
+While most of the most popular ETFs are linked to market capitalization-weighted indexes, other weighting methodologies have become more popular in the late 2000s, due in part to impressive performances relative to cap-weighted funds.
+The 2010 performance of SPY, RSP, and RWL, three ETFs that each invest in the holdings of the S&P 500 but apply different weightings to determine the individual allocations, highlights the importance of weighting methodologies (see a more in-depth look at performances of different weightings methodologies here).

 The weighting methodology can also impact the degree of concentration in an ETF.
 Some investors simply look at the number of individual securities held by an ETF to gauge its level of diversification, but this number doesn’t always tell the entire story.
 The biotech ETFs offered by State Street and iShares serve as a good illustration.
 The S&P Biotech ETF (XBI) invests in 28 companies, while the Nasdaq Biotechnology Index Fund (IBB) has 126 individual holdings.
 But because XBI is based on an equal-weighted index, it spreads assets equally (at rebalancing) across all holdings.
 IBB is based on a cap-weighted benchmark, meaning that the biggest weightings are given to the largest companies.
 As such, despite having far fewer holdings XBI has much lower concentration in its top ten allocations (37%) than IBB (49%).